Is Croatia In Winter A Good Idea? Yes. Here’s Why & Where To Go

 Mukinje Ski Resort

-You can also rent all kinds of winter sports equipment at the resort.
-This includes snowboarding and skiing equipment, toboggan sleds, sleighs, and the incredibly fun snow saucers.
+At the resort, you can also rent all kinds of winter sports equipment, including snowboarding and skiing equipment, toboggan sleds, sleighs, and incredibly fun snow saucers.
 Everything can be reserved in advance.

 Čelimbaša Ski Resort